-At Risk Advising:
+At-Risk Advising:

-At Risk is identified as any student likely that needs more academic support due to possible failure of a course(s).
-At risk notifications are sent mid semester to the student informing them of their academic standing.
+At-Risk is identified as any student likely that needs more academic support due to possible failure of a course(s).
+At-Risk notifications are sent the third week of the semester to the student informing them of their academic standing.
 Details of the at-risk advising procedure is explained in At-Risk Advising Policy.